Reecom/Diary/README.md

-Dairy
+Diary
 =====

-The keydairy(You can write dairy in a few seconds)
+The keydiary(You can write diary in a few seconds)